foerstner-lab/gffpandas/docs/source/tutorial.rst

 get_feature_by_attribute
 ========================
 | For this method the desired attribute tag as well as the corresponding value have to be given.
-A filtered data frame will then be returned which contain the regarding attribute tag with the corresponding attribute value.
+A processed data frame will then be returned which contains the regarding attribute tag with the corresponding attribute value.

 For example:
 ::